langeti/langeti.github.io/index.md

 An explicit goal of the workshop is to open a platform for new or visionary testing techniques.
 We are also interested in tool-oriented submissions, where participants would present and demo their testing solutions.
 Therefore, contributions to the workshop should ideally include, in addition to a detailed discussion of the proposed approach (for example by defining the models, mechanisms, or testing strategies underlying that approach), a discussion of how the proposed approach on software testing could influence or be influenced by other approaches and perspectives.
 Although it is not mandatory, we encourage the authors to include preliminary results of using the proposed approaches/tools.
 We encourage submissions that make contributions related to the topics of testing-oriented programming languages and tools tailored for new technologies, or new application domains.

-We will accept contributions in the following two forms:
+We will accept contributions in the following forms:
-Technical Workshop Papers (up to 6 pages including references): Technical workshop papers should explicitly discuss new testing techniques as relevant to the workshop topics listed below.
+1. **Technical Workshop Papers (up to 6 pages including references)**: Technical workshop papers should explicitly discuss new testing techniques as relevant to the workshop topics listed below.
 Submissions of work in early stages is encouraged, although we also suggest authors include a preliminary evaluation of their proposed techniques or discussions of the implications of findings from empirical studies.

+2. **Research Abstracts (up to 2 pages including references)**: We encourage both academic researchers and industrial practitioners to submit extended abstracts that describe early or existing ideas about testing approaches to be discussed during the workshop.
+Abstracts should clearly state the purpose of the approach,  research/implementation challenges, and research agenda.

-Testing Tool Extended Abstracts (up to 2 pages including references): We encourage both academic researchers and industrial practitioners to submit extended abstracts that describe new or existing testing tools to be showcased during the workshop.
+3. **Testing Tool Extended Abstracts (up to 2 pages including references)**: We encourage both academic researchers and industrial practitioners to submit extended abstracts that describe new or existing testing tools to be showcased during the workshop.
 Abstracts should clearly state the purpose of the tool, and provide an overview of its functionality.

 The topics of interest of the workshop include, but are not limited to: